-There are five types of end assessment activity covered by the registered external assurer standard:
+There are five types of end assessment activity covered by the registered assessor standard:

-- C. Review of the behaviours evaluation log - D. Observation and verification of the assessment of an apprentice's performance in the synoptic assessment test - E. Assurance of the synoptic assessment test process - F. Leading the vocational competence discussion - G. Invigilating the scenario case study.
+- C. Review of the behaviours evaluation log - D. Assessment of an apprentice's performance in the synoptic assessment test - E. Assurance of the synoptic assessment test process - F. Leading the vocational competence discussion. - G. Invigilating the scenario case study.

 Anyone responsible for end assessment activities C-G must be on a register held by the assessment organisation.
-The register must confirm the evidence that the external assurer meets the registered external assurer criteria.
+The register must confirm the evidence that the external assurer meets the registered external assurer criteria: